azrakbrsfyn/azrakbrsfyn/README.md

 - 👋 Hi, I’m @azrakbrsfyn
-- 👀 I’m interested in Front-End web developer
+- 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Laravel and Machine Learning Stuff
 - 📫 How to reach me:
 - Instagram : @azrielakbarsofyan
+- Gmail     : azrielakbarsofyan@gmail.com

 <!---
 azrakbrsfyn/azrakbrsfyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.